itsayellow/pytivometa/docs/rpc_request.rst

 one of ['offerSearch', 'contentSearch', 'collectionSearch', 'categorySearch']

 contentSearch
-    Search for a TV epsidoe.
+    Search for a TV epsiode.
 Episode of a TV series is content.
 Independent of unit. collectionSearch
     Search for a TV series.
 Series is represented by a collection.
 Independent